 - Don’t engage in a conversation, try to ‘trick’ the scammer or tell them off – you may put on a ‘harass’ list

 - If you’re unsure whether it is a scammer or a legitimate organisation, hang up and call the organisation using the official helpline number

-- If you still need help, get in touch with us and we’ll help you work out if the contact is legitimate
+- If you are not sure, contact Netsafe and we’ll help you work out if the contact is legitimate

-Report cold calling scams to us at netsafe.org.nz/report to help us keep track of scam trends in New Zealand.
+- If you know it’s a scam, you can report a cold calling scam to us at netsafe.org.nz/report to help us keep track of scam trends in New Zealand.
 We’ll use this information to educate people about scams, and to help people who have been affected by them.